Preventing financial abuse

 - Respect, listen and respond to the diverse lived experience and knowledge of women and their children affected by violence

 - 11 Deliver policies and services to address the disproportionate impact of violence on particular groups.

 What are we doing?

-The Commonwealth Government will work with government, non-government and industry stakeholders to:
+The Commonwealth Government is currently consulting with key stakeholders across government, non-government and industry sectors to: